 The ongoing emphasis on the politics of photography, which focuses on representations and the truth/proof value of images, has lost traction and may distract from what is really at stake.
 Altering representations is less complex than combating issues of social inequality, structural violence, and inequality in the distribution of wealth.
-A disproportionate emphasis on the truth value of images can have the consequence of securing representation as the main areas of concern, rather than the actual inequalities and injustices that images are depicting.
+A disproportionate emphasis on the truth value of images can have the consequence of securing representation as the main areas of concern rather than the actual inequalities and injustices that images are depicting.
 Polarizing humanitarian photographic practice into positive/negative and ethical/unethical limits the potential and opportunities of the medium.
 Such potential may best be realized by reinserting a consideration of the social lives that occur outside the frame into our view of the photograph.

-Fig. 12.1 Minara prepares porridge ©Nissinen.

-Fig. 12.2 Sitting in the doorway ©Nissinen.

-Fig. 12.3 Feeding the cow ©Nissinen.

-Fig.12.4 Approaching Akimunesa ©Nissinen.

 Select Bibliography